 The Exam Content Outline (ECO) delineates all the content that will be evaluated in the PMP® exam.
 It is the framework used to design the exam itself.
 Included in the ECO are all the tasks you will be tested on, categorized by performance domains.
 Each domain has a fixed percentage of questions on the exam — this is also known as “weighting”.
 In addition, the ECO outlines the knowledge and skill areas which cross-cut each domain and are also evaluated on the PMP® exam.

-The RDS examined the previous ECO and a number of changes, both big and small, were implemented for the new ECO.
+A Role Delineation Study examined the previous ECO and a number of changes, both big and small, were implemented for the new ECO.
 Below, we have outlined these changes and called out specific alterations that may impact your exam preparation.

 - The weighting of the exam changed, and therefore the number of questions per domain also changed.
 These weightings include:

 - Executing — increased to 31% (previously was 30%)

 - Closing — decreased to 7% (previously was 8%)

 - Some tasks in the new ECO were changed very slightly in order to clean-up wording, language, and terminology.
 There is no change to the core content of these tasks.

 - Some tasks were removed, and will no longer be tested on the new exam.